Rethinking and Refining the Distinct Metric: EAD in Practice

-As new \textit{Distinct} is based on idealized assumption that does not take language distribution into account, we further discuss this problem and propose a potential practical way of new \textit{Distinct} in real situations.
-Before applying new \textit{Distinct}, it is necessary to explore the relationship between score and text length (Figure \ref{fig:compare}) and check the performance of \textit{Distinct} on the training data.
-To our knowledge, if the training data is from large-scale open-domain sources such as OpenSubtitles and Reddit, \textit{Distinct} can maintain its value on different lengths.
+As \textit{EAD} is based on the idealized assumption that does not take language distribution into account, we further discuss this problem and propose a potential practical way of \textit{Expectation-Adjusted Distinct} in real situations.
+Before applying EAD, it is necessary to explore the relationship between score and text length (Figure \ref{fig:compare}) and check the performance of \textit{EAD} on the training data.
+To our knowledge, if the training data is from large-scale open-domain sources such as OpenSubtitles and Reddit, \textit{EAD} can maintain its value on different lengths.
 Hence, it can be directly used for evaluating models trained on these datasets.
-However, we found our experiments on datasets such as Twitter showed a decline in \textit{Distinct} on lengthier texts.
-It is probably because of the platform rule of limiting text length under 280, which induces users to say as much information as possible within a shorter length.
-In this situation, it must be unfair for those methods that tend to generate lengthier texts.
+However, we found our experiments on datasets such as Twitter showed a decline in \textit{EAD} on lengthier texts.
+This is probably because input length limitations on these platforms (e.g. 280 words on Twitter), which induces users to say as much information as possible within a shorter length.
+In these situations, it is unfair to use \textit{EAD} to evaluate methods that tend to generate lengthier texts.